 Doing business online is non-personal.
-You cannot touch the offerings, you cannot feel it.
+You cannot touch the offerings, you cannot feel them.
 You can only make judgements based on what is presented to you.
-That is why building trust is important especially for online business.
+That is why building trust is important, especially for online businesses.
 You do not only need to build trust in your business relationships, your website itself needs to project that trust and reputation to persuade visitors into making a purchase.

-Social Media As Component of Your Marketing Strategy
+Social Media As a Component of Your Marketing Strategy